pytorch/serve/docs/management_api.md

             (stop_time - start_time) * 1000, 2), None, 'ms')
         return output
 ```
-* By default, ts/torch_handler/base_handler.py implements the above functions.
-Here is an example. "customizedMetadata" shows the metadata from user's model.
+* Here is an example. "customizedMetadata" shows the metadata from user's model.
 These metadata can be decoded into a dictionary.
 ```bash
 curl http://localhost:8081/models/noop-customized/1.0?customized=true
 [